Get Ready for the Gold Supplies Squeeze

 For those holding direct shares in gold mining companies, complete losses are possible if mines close.
 Your hope would be that you own shares in the more resilient lower-cost mines to ride out the storm.
 Either way, the precarious position demonstrates how much riskier gold mining share investment is compared to physical gold investment, where the tangible metal will always provide an intrinsic value.

-Eventually mines will close, probably in the not too distant future, as no business can justify producing a product at a loss.
-Obviously this will immediately cut the supply of gold coming into the market, providing support for the gold price.
-For those mines who survive, this price increase will in turn release the mounting cost pressures.
+Eventually, mines will close, probably in the not too distant future, as no business can justify producing a product at a loss.
+Obviously, this will immediately cut the supply of gold coming into the market, providing support for the gold price.
+For those mines who survive, this price increase will, in turn, release the mounting cost pressures.
 For those holding physical gold, it seems that the medium term looks promising due to this dynamic.

 The second form of gold supplies is in the secondary market through recycling and physical holders selling their positions.
-The World Gold Council released their latest Investment Commentary last week, siting record low gold recycling as a factor to consider when thinking of gold over the medium term.
+The World Gold Council released their latest Investment Commentary last week, citing record low gold recycling as a factor to consider when thinking of gold over the medium term.
 Less gold being scrapped and recycled puts a major dent in the overall pool of gold available.

 In addition to retail customers holding gold, central banks also impact gold supplies.
 There’s no more significant player on the global stage today than China, so any rumour relating to their possible hoarding of gold should also be considered.
 Alan Greenspan, the former head of the Federal Reserve, recently suggested that if China converted only a small part of its $4 trillion reserves into gold, their currency would assume huge strength in the current fragile international financial system – possibly toppling the US Dollar.
 While China has not disclosed its gold reserves for years, it is believed they are aggressively stockpiling the metal to diversify its holdings away from the vulnerable Dollar.
 While official figures claim its gold holding is 1,051.1 tonnes, many analysts believe the true figure to be 2-3,000 tonnes.